-Michael keeps up to date with State and Commonwealth threatened species legislation and closely follows State and Commonwealth guidelines when assessing the likely impacts of developments such as significant effects on threatened species, populations, ecological communities or their habitats.
+Michael keeps up to date with State and Commonwealth threatened species legislation and closely follows State and Commonwealth guidelines when assessing the likely impacts of developments such as significant effects on endangered ecological communities and threatened species or their habitats.

 By their nature, threatened fauna species are often rare, cryptic and difficult to detect.
 We conduct thorough assessments of the suitability of threatened species habitats, the likelihood of threatened species occurring, and potential impacts to threatened species from proposed works.
 Report recommendations regularly include management measures to avoid, minimise and mitigate threatened species impacts.

 - Threatened species habitat assessments, targeted threatened species searches, and survey design and implementation